ddev/ddev/docs/content/developers/building-contributing.md

 make
 ```

 The command `ddev -v` now will output something like `ddev version v1.23.1-20-g70fc4cd7b-dirty`.
-The version will stay the same for all compilations.
+The version will stay the same for all compilations until you make a commit.

 A Gitpod dummy project for is provided by default in `/workspace/d10simple` to test your changes: